TBXark/mail2telegram/README.md

 #### 1.1 Deploy via Command Line

-- Clone the repository:
+1. Clone the repository:

     `git clone git@github.com:TBXark/mail2telegram.git`
-- Copy the configuration template and modify it with your own Telegram configuration:
+2. Copy the configuration template and modify it with your own Telegram configuration:

     `cp wrangler.example.toml wrangler.toml`
-- Deploy
+3. Deploy

     `yarn & yarn pub`

 #### 1.2 Deploy via Copy and Paste

-- If you don't want to deploy using the command line and prefer to copy and paste, you can use the precompiled version > [`index.js`](./build/index.js)
+1. If you don't want to deploy using the command line and prefer to copy and paste, you can use the precompiled version > [`index.js`](./build/index.js)
-- When deploying via copy and paste, you need to manually set environment variables in the project's configuration page.
+2. When deploying via copy and paste, you need to manually set environment variables in the project's configuration page.
-- Bind `KV Namespace Bindings` database to worker with the name `DB`
+3. Bind `KV Namespace Bindings` database to worker with the name `DB`
-- To generate a whitelist/blacklist of regular expressions as a JSON array string, you can use this small tool which also includes some demos: [regexs2jsArray](https://codepen.io/tbxark/full/JjxdNEX)
+4. To generate a whitelist/blacklist of regular expressions as a JSON array string, you can use this small tool which also includes some demos: [regexs2jsArray](https://codepen.io/tbxark/full/JjxdNEX)

 ### 2. Configure Cloudflare Email Routing

-- Follow the official tutorial to configure [Cloudflare Email Routing](https://blog.cloudflare.com/introducing-email-routing/).
+1. Follow the official tutorial to configure [Cloudflare Email Routing](https://blog.cloudflare.com/introducing-email-routing/).
-- Configure routing by changing the action of `Catch-all address` in `Email Routing - Routing Rules` to `Send to a Worker:mail2telegram`.
+2. Configure routing by changing the action of `Catch-all address` in `Email Routing - Routing Rules` to `Send to a Worker:mail2telegram`.
 Forward all remaining emails to this worker.
-- If you set `Catch-all address` as workers, you won't be able to forward all remaining emails to your own email.
+3. If you set `Catch-all address` as workers, you won't be able to forward all remaining emails to your own email.
 If you need to backup emails, simply fill in your backup email in the `FORWARD_LIST` environment variable of the worker.
+4. The email address in `FORWARD_LIST` should be added to `Cloudflare Dashboard - Email Routing - Destination addresses` after authentication in order to receive emails.

 ### 3. Binding a Telegram Webhook